mutaimwiti/rbactl/README.md

 - Authorization
   - [authorize()](#authorize) - authorize a user action on an entity based on user permissions and system policies.
-  - [createCan()](#createcan) - generate a function, can, that when invoked generates a middleware function that authorizes user action on an entity.
+  - [createCan()](#createcan) - generate a function, can, that when invoked generates a middleware function that authorizes a user action on an entity.

 #### Policy rules